wenhuili324/wenhuili.github.io/_posts/2024-12-20-Chrismas Days in Florida.md

 layout: post
 categories: media
 ---
-Christmas holidays with my mom and my wife Yiling in Florida — a perfect escape from the cold winter.
+Christmas holidays with my mom and Yiling in Florida — a perfect escape from the cold winter.
 It’s always a joy to trade snow for sunshine and spend time relaxing on the beach, soaking up the warmth and making memories together.

 <!--more-->